y-itao/STAIG/README.md

    pip install -r requirements.txt
    ```
 ## Usage
+Note that we conducted experiments with the A100 on Linux.
 ### Extract image features by BYOL
 We assume the root path for the dataset is `./Dataset`, and the path for the DLPFC dataset's 151673 slice is `./Dataset/DLPFC/151673`.